isomerpages/moe-ncps/_our-programmes/NCPS Curriculum/Science.md

 Our Science programmes are designed to provide opportunities for our students to explore, investigate and discover scientific knowledge.
 We want our students to be curious and concerned about their surroundings.
 We seek to fuel this spirit of inquiry and hope that our students can appreciate how Science influences people and the environment.

 ##### **Inquiry-based Learning**
 Science curriculum at NCPS adopts the pedagogy of Inquiry-based Learning using the BSCS (Biological Sciences Curriculum Study) 5E Instructional model.
 Students are provided with opportunities to engage in meaningful learning of key scientific ideas as they are taken through the 5 key stages of learning in the 5E Instructional Model – Engage, Explore, Explain, Elaborate and Evaluate.
 Students carry out hands-on investigations and apply scientific knowledge using various process skills.
-Through active learning, students acquire the skills to synthesize knowledge, transfer their learning in varied contexts and make connections with their surroundings
+Through active learning, students acquire the skills to synthesize knowledge, transfer their learning in varied contexts and make connections with their surroundings.

 ![](/images/Our%20Curriculum%20Science/Inquiry%201.jpg)

 ![](/images/Our%20Curriculum%20Science/Inquiry%202.jpg)